CyphrRiot/ArchRiot/README.md

 ohmarchy-update
 ```

-Updates system packages and applies any available OhmArchy migrations.
+Updates OhmArchy by pulling latest changes and re-running the installer.
+Simple, safe, and reliable - no dangerous migrations.

 ### Backup & Restore